umich-its-networking/python-packaging-training-2019-05/advanced/packaging-web-applications.md

 drwxr-xr-x  12 jonathoy  1410742483  384 May  8 13:56 polls
 ```

-We should also add a LICENSE. [choosealicense.com](https://choosealicense.com/) can help with that
+Second, we'll add a LICENSE. [choosealicense.com](https://choosealicense.com/) can help with that

 ```terminal
 $ cp ../content/LICENSE ./